EuroLinux/eurolinux-open-docs/docs/jumpstarts/8-jumpstart.md

   Name: PowerToolsBeta

 !!!
 Warning "Limited support."
     **Network hybrid installation from ISO and public repositories is not our primary goal in the QA process**.
 Packages in EuroLinux repositories are regularly updated, and it might be impossible to install a system from an external source.
-Depending on the state of the upstream, we might not fix potential issue.
+Depending on the state of the upstream, we might not fix a potential issue.

 Below example configuration: